Just a Girl: Composition and lyrics

 Musically, "Just a Girl" is a ska punk, pop-punk, alternative rock, and new wave song with sarcastic lyrics.
 It was described by Stephen Thomas Erlewine as a "pseudo-new wave" track.
 In addition, the song takes influence from pop and ska music, implying a "spacey" sound to the listener.
 Susan Christian Goulding from Orange Coast compared Stefani's vocals to both Cyndi Lauper and cartoon character Minnie Mouse; she also described "Just a Girl" as the "flip-side" of Lauper's 1983 single "Girls Just Want to Have Fun".
 Stefani sings in a "smoky alto" vocal range with dramatic "pouts and simpering" in order to exemplify her irritation with sexism in the music industry.
 The title of the song itself serves as a "sarcastic rebuke to the helpless-female cliche".
 Josh Tyrangiel from Time felt Stefani sang with a "hyperactive ball of energy" in "Just a Girl".

 According to Musicnotes.com, "Just a Girl" is set in common time and has a fast tempo of 184 beats per minute.
-The key of the song is in D major, with Stefani's vocal range spanning nearly an octave and a half, from B3 to E5 in scientific pitch notation.
+It is set in the key of D major, with Stefani's vocal range spanning nearly an octave and a half, from B3 to E5 in scientific pitch notation.
 The song progresses in the chord progressions of Bm–A–D–A in the verses and Bm–A–G–A in the chorus.
 According to the liner notes for No Doubt's 2003 greatest hits album, The Singles 1992–2003, the opening riff that Dumont uses for "Just a Girl" was taken from an earlier demo created by Eric Stefani.

 Lyrically, the song is written from the perspective of a girl who is frustrated with her parents.
 Inspiration for the songwriting came to Stefani when driving home from Kanal's house: "I can remember thinking, 'Wow, I'm in the car right now, I'm driving home, it's like one in the morning and if something did happen to me, I'm vulnerable because I'm a girl.'
 And you start to think, 'Wow, maybe people actually look at me different [sic] because I am a female'."
 Other themes of "Just a Girl" display Stefani's exasperation over stereotypical female portrayals; Stefani sings: "Don't you think I know exactly where I stand? / This world is forcing me to hold your hand".
 She gathered examples from her sister and female friends of how being "just a girl" is patronizing.
 Through "sustained sarcasm", she sings: "I'm just a girl in the world / That's all that you'll let me be / I'm just a girl, all pretty and petite / So don't let me have any rights".